ghna17/ghna17/README.md

 ### Hi there 👋

 ### :woman_technologist: About Me :
-I am a junior majoring in Data Analytics and Quantitative Economics at Dickinson College.
+I am a senior majoring in Data Analytics and Quantitative Economics at Dickinson College, currently a Data Science Intern and Consultant at Kudu Investment Management located in New York, NY.
-- :telescope: I’m working in some programming projects to help developing cool, fun, and optimized models
+- :telescope: I’m working on some programming projects to help develop cool, fun, and optimized models
-- :seedling: I'm looking for internship opportunities to develop my skills in a professional environment
+- :seedling: I'm looking for new grad opportunities in Data Analytics and Data Science to get more hands-on experience
-- :zap: In my free time, I make coffee, watch movies, play guitar, and gather with my friends
+- :zap: In my free time, I make coffee, cook, watch movies, play guitar, and gather with my friends
 - :mailbox: nguyehan@dickinson.edu

 ---